Alex-Beh/aqua-backend/README.md

     ```
     The server will start at:📍 http://localhost:5000/

+## Flask-Migrate
+🧠 In simpler terms:
+It helps you track changes to your database models and apply those changes to the actual PostgreSQL/MySQL/SQLite database — safely and incrementally.

+- ✅ First-Time Setup
+    Initializes the migrations folder and sets up the database schema:
+    ```
+    ./init_db.sh
+    ```
+- 🔄 When You Add or Modify a Model
+    Generate a new migration and apply it:
+    ```
+    python -m flask db migrate -m "Add Tank model" python -m flask db upgrade
+    ```
+- 🧪 Verify Current Database Schema
+    Prints all tables and their columns to confirm everything is applied correctly:
+    ```
+    ./print_db_schema.sh
+    ```

 ## Testing with Postman
 Use Postman to test each endpoint with form-data (especially for image uploads).
 Collection [Aqua Stock Take Backend.postman_collection.json](./config/Aqua%20Stock%20Take%20Backend.postman_collection.json) had been provided.

 <img src="./doc/post-api-fish-types.png" style="zoom: 50%;" />

+## Useful Commands
+1. Reset the db from psql
+    ```
+    -- Drop the database if it exists
+    DROP DATABASE IF EXISTS aquastock;

+    REVOKE ALL PRIVILEGES ON SCHEMA public FROM username;
+    REVOKE ALL PRIVILEGES ON ALL TABLES IN SCHEMA public FROM username;
+    REVOKE ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public FROM username;

+    -- Drop default privileges granted by postgres TO username ALTER DEFAULT PRIVILEGES FOR ROLE postgres IN SCHEMA public REVOKE ALL ON TABLES FROM username;
+    ALTER DEFAULT PRIVILEGES FOR ROLE postgres IN SCHEMA public REVOKE ALL ON SEQUENCES FROM username;

+    DROP USER IF EXISTS username;
+    ```
+2.